zlatanovics1/node-docker/README.md

 # ABOUT

 This app is for learning purposes only.
-Created without message brokers (Kafka, RabbitMQ...)
+Created with message brokers (Kafka, RabbitMQ...)